Skip to main content

 Likewise, if you have equipment experiencing high utilization, you will know where you may need to add to equipment inventory in the future.

-Your automated system should provide these important analytics that allow you to monitor utilization.
+Your automated system should provide these important analytics to help you monitor utilization.

-Work in Asset Lifecycle as Part of Management System
+Work in Asset Lifecycle as Part of the Management System

 An essential component of asset management is monitoring the lifecycle of your equipment.